thomanil/tweetskim/README.md

 Use it like any other command line tool: page the output (`tweetskim |
 less`), concat it to file (`tweetskim > tweets.txt`), search for specific stuff (`tweetskim | grep conference`) and so on.

+Default behavior if you don't pass any options: Print out last 10 tweets in your timeline, one on each line.

 Options:

 -e, --mentions:                  Show mentions instead of timeline